Perth-Artifactory/trainingTracker/README.md

 * **-v** - Debug/verbose mode
 * **-c** - Update all user homes, designed to be run as a cronjob to decrease loading times for new users

-### For users

-* Provides information regarding the tool sign off process
-* Check existing sign offs and information about machines not yet signed off

-### For trainers

-* Check the sign offs for a particular user
-* Find all users signed off on a particular tool
-* Refresh the list of tools from TidyHQ
-  * This can also be completed with automations via `refresh_cache.py`
-* Add or remove authorisations for trainees
-  * This will be shared in the configured notification channel and logged to file
-* TODO: Add new tool groups and change group information